andis-spr/neovim-win-shell/README.md

+IMPORTANT: Set the `nvim-qt.exe` location path in `\*\*.reg` files and the `\set-file-associations\associations-list.conf` contents according to YOUR setup and requirements before applying them.

+## Actions

-`\set-progid-nvim-qt\*.reg` adds/removes the `Applications\nvim-qt.exe` program ID in Windows Registry.
+- `\set-progid-nvim-qt\*.reg` adds/removes the `Applications\nvim-qt.exe` program ID in Windows Registry.

-`\set-context-menu-edit-with-neovim\*.reg` adds/removes `Edit with Neovim` right click file and directory context menu item which corresponds to `Applications\nvim-qt.exe` program ID.
+- `\set-context-menu-edit-with-neovim\*.reg` adds/removes `Edit with Neovim` right click file and directory context menu item which corresponds to `Applications\nvim-qt.exe` program ID.

-`\set-file-assocations\set-associations.bat + associations-list.conf` associates the `Applications/nvim-qt.exe` program ID with a long list of plaintext file format extensions.
+- `\set-file-assocations\set-associations.bat + associations-list.conf` associates the `Applications/nvim-qt.exe` program ID with a long list of plaintext file format extensions.

-IMPORTANT: Adjust the `nvim-qt.exe` location path in `\*\*.reg` files and the `\set-file-associations\associations-list.conf` contents according to YOUR setup and requirements before applying them.

 ## Requirements